Your visa requirements will depend on whether you're a visiting student, academic, or professional.

 There are currently two visa options for visiting academics from overseas:

-- a "Special Visitor Category - Visiting Academic" for stays up to three months
+- An "Academic Visitor Visa" for stays up to three months

-Visiting academics coming to New Zealand to undertake activities of a pedagogical, educational, professional management, or research nature can enter New Zealand on a special visitor visa, as long as they meet certain criteria:
+Visiting academics coming to New Zealand to undertake activities of a pedagogical, educational, professional management, or research nature can enter New Zealand on an Academic Visitor Visa, as long as they meet certain criteria:

 - Their stay is for three months or less (or multiple short stays amounting to three months or less per calendar year), and